-- the assets of the credit institution, calculated on either an individual or a consolidated basis, are equal to, or exceed, €5 billion; - the credit institution has been identified as an "other systemically important institution" (O-SII); - the resolution authority has identified critical functions or critical shared services and it envisages the application of resolution tools to the credit institution, instead of orderly liquidation; - (iv) the credit institution has issued transferable shares listed on a regulated market; - (v) the internal organisation as well as the nature, scope and complexity of the activities of the credit institution would justify its classification as a significant institution within the meaning of Article 76(3). - 4.
-COMBINING THE FUNCTIONS OF CHAIRMAN AND CEO (Article 88(1)(e) of the CRD)
+- the assets of the credit institution, calculated on either an individual or a consolidated basis, are equal to, or exceed, €5 billion; - (ii) the credit institution has been identified as an "other systemically important institution" (O-SII); - (iii) the resolution authority has identified critical functions or critical shared services and it envisages the application of resolution tools to the credit institution, instead of orderly liquidation; - (iv) the credit institution has issued transferable shares listed on a regulated market; - (v) the internal organisation as well as the nature, scope and complexity of the activities of the credit institution would justify its classification as a significant institution within the meaning of Article 76(3). - 4.
+ADDITIONAL NON-EXECUTIVE DIRECTORSHIP (Article 91(6) of the CRD)